 Bizarre as this may sound, I actually physically lost a pound of chicken livers last week.
 After excitedly buying the last pack of chicken livers at the farmers market (they usually sell out surprisingly fast) I had them in the freezer.
 Mostly because I had other meat I had to eat first and I didn’t have all the ingredients I needed for chicken liver pate, but also a little because I’m still apprehensive.
 I haven’t actually tried chicken liver pate/mousse before, but am nervously excited to make it.
 I do really want to try it, though.

-So anyways, I had these chicken livers in the fridge for about a week before I finally defrosted them, along with some other beef which decided to leak juices everywhere despite the fact that it was in a Ziploc bag and a big bowl.
+So anyways, I had these chicken livers in the freezer for about a week before I finally defrosted them, along with some other beef which decided to leak juices everywhere despite the fact that it was in a Ziploc bag and a big bowl.
 I’m not painting a very pretty picture here, sorry.
 So I tossed the beef in the slow cooker, rinsed the bag of chicken livers, placed it in a new glass container and set it back in the fridge.
 Or so I thought.

 Later that day, I went to cook the chicken livers, but they were gone.
 Just gone.
 My sister and I looked everywhere imaginable, including the garbage where I thought I may have tossed them by accident while cleaning the mess that the beef had made.
 But no, they have apparently disappeared.

 Fast forward to that night when my dad opens up a small cabinet in our kitchen to find a pound of chicken livers in a glass container that never made it to the fridge.
 So, not only did I have to throw away the chicken livers that I was excited about, but I still haven’t tried chicken liver mousse.